akwick/akwick.github.io/content/papers/lauinger2020uncovering.md

 ##### Citation

-Lauinger, Johannes, Lars Baumgärtner, Anna-Katharina Wickert, and Mira Mezini.
-‘Uncovering the Hidden Dangers: Finding Unsafe Go Code in the Wild’.
-In 2020 IEEE 19th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), 410–17, 2020. https://doi.org/10.1109/TrustCom50675.2020.00063.
+Johannes Lauinger, Lars Baumgärtner, **Anna-Katharina Wickert**, and Mira Mezini.
+“Uncovering the hidden dangers: Finding unsafe go code in the wild.”
+In: *2020 IEEE 19th international conference on trust, security and privacy in computing and communications (TrustCom)*.
+IEEE, 2020.
+DOI: [10.1109/TRUSTCOM50675.2020.00063](https://doi.org/10.1109/TrustCom50675.2020.00063).

 ```BibTeX